-- Provide teachers and parents with needed information and address their questions, concerns and misconceptions about deworming. - Request the presence of the Village Health Volunteer during mass deworming day to support the teachers and help to record the deworming - Participate in the annual monitoring as a member of the Monitoring Team.
+- → Provide teachers and parents with needed information and address their questions, concerns and misconceptions about deworming and Vitamin A. - → Distribuite deworming and Vitamin A in school. - → Monitoring and health and nutrition of children. - → Provide basic first aid knowlegde to teachers. - → Participate in the annual monitoring as a member of the monitoring team.